 - Support career growth and leadership opportunities for women.

-If you’re an employee concerned about wage disparities, here are some steps you can take:
+If you’re an employee concerned about gender pay disparities, here are steps to help bridge the gap:

 - Research salary trends in your industry and role to understand market rates.